MP Estate Planning UK

 Capital Gains Tax Consequences

 Asset protection trusts also have implications for capital gains tax (CGT).
-When assets are transferred into a trust, this is considered a disposal for CGT purposes, potentially triggering a tax charge.
+When assets are transferred into a trust, this can be treated as a disposal for CGT purposes.
+However, there are important reliefs available:

 Tax Implications of Asset Protection Trust